v-viksur/architecture-center/docs/microservices/gateway.md

 4. Find the private IP of the internal load balancer, using kubectl or the Azure CLI.
 5. Use API Management to create an API that directs to the private IP address of the load balancer.

 Consider combining API Management with a reverse proxy, whether Nginx, HAProxy, or Azure Application Gateway.

-> [!NOTE]
-> To use API Management with Application Gateway, see [Integrate API Management in an internal VNET with Application Gateway](/azure/api-management/api-management-howto-integrate-internal-vnet-appgateway)
+For information about using API Management with Application Gateway, see [Integrate API Management in an internal VNET with Application Gateway](/azure/api-management/api-management-howto-integrate-internal-vnet-appgateway).